pybites/pybites.github.io-source/content/guest-python-comparison-breakdown.md

 ## Read or Experiment?

 The original question was about operator precedence in Python.
-One way to answer that question is to check the documentation.
+One way to answer that question is to check the official Python documentation.
 The sections on [operator precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence) and [comparison chaining](https://docs.python.org/3/reference/expressions.html#comparisons) are definitely helpful:

 >Note that comparisons, membership tests, and identity tests, all have the same precedence and have a left-to-right chaining feature as described in the Comparisons section.